nadeensami/on-memory-neurotechnologies/README.md

 # On Memory Neurotechnologies
-An interactive article on memory neurotechnologies created for the 2020 NeuroNexus Design Competition

-## Preamble
 It is becoming increasingly accepted that user-centered design is critical for the development of effective neurotechnology devices.
 However, researchers remain skeptical about using qualitative feedback to guide low-level technical decisions